DevRiley/macro-economic-dashboard/README.md

 * **Advanced Analytics (DAX)**:
     * **Dynamic Time Intelligence**: Measures for YTD performance and custom time-frames.
     * **Logic Gates**: `SWITCH` functions to control heatmap coloring (e.g., Green for Growth, Red for Contraction).
-* **UI/UX**: Designed with a "Bloomberg Terminal" aesthetic using a custom JSON theme.

 ## 📂 Project Structure